 Complete the income section to tell us where you expect to get other funding from, how much that will be, and whether it is expected or confirmed.
 We expect all applications to have partnership funding.
-See Section three - eligibility for more details of partnership funding requirements.
+See Section three - eligibility (see page 18) for more details of partnership funding requirements.